 Under the Federal Grants Management Model, Administering Agencies receiving federal awards are deemed to be prime recipients of the federal awards.
 This designation as prime recipients and not subrecipients of NCPRO is consistent with U.S. Treasury guidance for the CRF.
 Under this guidance, agencies and departments of a state are considered prime recipients.
 This approach is also consistent with the manner in which agencies are reported in the State's Annual Comprehensive Financial Report (ACFR).
-All State departments, agencies, commissions, and authorities governed and legally controlled by the State's executive, legislative, and judicial branches are included in the ACFR; therefore, all SFRF funds appropriated to the Administering Agencies are included within the scope of the NC statewide single audit process.
+All State departments, agencies, commissions, and authorities governed and legally controlled by the State's executive, legislative, and judicial branches are included in the ACFR; therefore, all SFRF funds appropriated to the Administering Agencies are included in the ACFR.
+In addition, the SFRF funds expended by the Administering Agencies are included within the scope of the NC statewide single audit process.